bigfix/developer.bigfix.com/site/reference/types/internet-connection-firewall.md

 # type: internet connection firewall

-The &lt;internet connection firewall&gt; inspectors provide access to the settings of the Internet Connection Firewall introduced in Windows XP.
+The &amp;lt;internet connection firewall&amp;gt; inspectors provide access to the settings of the Internet Connection Firewall introduced in Windows XP.
 The Internet Connection Firewall helps to protect a computer that is directly connected to the Internet, or a home network, from network attacks.

-# enabled of &lt;internet connection firewall&gt;
+# enabled of &lt;internet connection firewall&gt; : boolean

 Returns `True` if the local computer has the Windows XP built-in firewall enabled.

-# port mapping of &lt;internet connection firewall&gt;
+# port mapping of &lt;internet connection firewall&gt; : port mapping

 Creates a port mapping object for the built-in firewall.